pkdindustries/ngircd/readme.md

     MotdPhrase = an example irc network, hub
     # Specify the network name this server belongs to
     Network = pkdnet
-    # Set the maximum number of simultaneous connection attempts
-    MaxConnections = 1000
-    # Define the maximum number of channels a user can join
-    MaxJoins = 50
     # non-ssl listener ports
     Ports = 6669
     # server permissions